Willygodx/SunsetSunriseAPI/README.md

-# Sunset and Sunrise API application
+# Sunset and Sunrise application

-This repository contains a simple REST API application that provides sunset and sunrise information based on latitude, longitude and date.
+This repository contains a simple REST API application that provides ability to get sunset and sunrise time by latitude, longitude and date.

 ## Table of Contents